-- 1. No 12V power - a.
+1. No 12V power

+- a.
 Check your battery circuit breaker to make sure it is not tripped. - b.
 Check your battery connections to make sure all leads are tight and properly connected. - c.
-Check your battery fuse located in the 55-amp converter. - i.
-If the problem is not found in these locations, call your local dealer or service center to have the problem diagnosed. - 2.
-No power with 30-amp connection - a.
+Check your battery fuse located in the 55-amp converter. - d.
+If the problem is not found in these locations, call your local dealer or service center to have the problem diagnosed.

+2. No power with 30-amp connection

+- a.
 Check your main breaker inside the converter and make sure your 30-amp connection is properly connected. - b.
-Inspect the main power line coming in from the 30-amp connection for any cuts in the line or loose connections to the backend of the converter. - 3.
-Flickering running lights/brake lights - a.
+Inspect the main power line coming in from the 30-amp connection for any cuts in the line or loose connections to the back end of the converter.

+3. Flickering running lights/brake lights

+a.
 This is most likely a loose connection.
-Contact your local dealer to have the unit inspected. - 4.
-Battery charging failure during transport - a.
+Contact your local dealer to have the unit inspected.

+4. Battery charging failure during transport

+- a.
 Check your battery circuit breaker. - b.
 Make sure your battery disconnect switch is on the 'ON' / green position. - c.
-Check your battery terminal connections. - d.
-Make sure you have a charge line installed on your TV. - 5.
-Failure of any AC components - a.
-Check 110V breakers located inside the converter. - 6.
-Failure of any DC components - a.
+Check your battery terminal connections.

+5. Failure of any AC components

+a.
+Check 110V breakers located inside the converter.

+6. Failure of any DC components

+a.
 Check fuses inside converter.